What is the procedure for morning and afternoon drop-off?

 What is the family envelope?

-- The Family Envelope is sent home each Wednesday with the youngest child at Our Lady of Guadalupe Parish School.
+- The Family Envelope is sent home, mostly on Wednesdays, with the youngest child at Our Lady of Guadalupe Parish School.
 Included in the envelope are such items as the weekly "Parent Newsletter", Volunteer Notices, Class Notices, Calendar Changes or Up-dates, etc. Please make sure to remove all contents in your family envelope each week, read it carefully, sign the front of the envelope, and send it back to school the following day.
 If your envelope is not at school when the weekly items are "stuffed" to go home, you will not receive the information.
 A lost Family Envelope will result in a replacement fee of $5.00 Please contact the school secretary should you need to replace your Family Envelope.
 Announcements to be included in the "Parent Newsletter" and/or Family Envelope must be received in the school office on the Thursday prior to the day the envelope is to go home.
 All items included in the family envelope must be approved by the administration.

 What are OLG Parent Hours Program?